GTPB/IBB21/pages/Introduction.md

 ***********************************************************************

 ### enumerate() function
 A foor loop usually aims to iterate over an iterable object.
-That means we usually don't a counting variable to access elements of the iterable.
+That means we usually don't need a counting variable to access elements of the iterable.
 Sometimes, however, we might want to have a variable that changes on each loop iteration.
 By using `enumerate()` we get a **counter** and the **value** of the iterable at the same time.

 ```python
 #!/usr/bin/env python3